Men's Fertility Health

 Lifestyle Factors

-◻️ High temperature (sitting too much or tight fitting briefs)
+◻️ High temperature (sitting too much or tight-fitting briefs)

-◻️ Being overweight
+◻️ Diet and exercise.
+Being overweight

-◻️ Stress
+◻️ Stress and sleeping problems.

 Exposures